lxg/eleventy-plugin-l10n/README.md

 module.exports = function(eleventyConfig) {
     // … other stuff …

-    eleventyConfig.addPlugin(pluginL10n, {
-        // langCallback tells the plugin how to determine the language from the path of a given file.
+    // Register the plugin.
+You must set a `langCallback` for translations actually to work.
+    // Otherwise the plugin doesn’t know which language should be used want.
+    // The parameters passed to the callback are the template context object, the path string and the content string.

+    // The following example assumes that the locale value is set in the page template eleventyConfig.addPlugin(pluginL10n, {
-        // In this case, it is the first path segment. langCallback : path => path.split("/")[1]
+        langCallback : context => context.frontMatter.data.locale
     })
 }
 ```